Jobs

 E. COMPENSATION

-Full time compensation of $50,000 to $55,000 annually plus health insurance, dental insurance, and retirement benefit.
+Full time compensation of $45,000 to $48,000 annually plus health insurance, dental insurance, and retirement benefit.
+Part time opportunities may be available for suitable applicants.
+Interested parties for either scenario should apply.

 F. HOW TO APPLY